Personal Productivity

 avatar

-Commented about 7 years ago Tiago M.
+Commented almost 8 years ago Tiago M.

 I read once that "making it public" may backfire.
 The brain may understand that as a public report of a completed action or project.
 I do not agree with that in its totality, but I always take precautions.
 Writing the outcomes in my project list is the first thing for example.
 We never know what productivity killer may be lurking in the dark, right?
 If my brain foolishly regards my announcement of a project as something done, my "Weekly Review pill" is just a week away from curing this absurdity.